 The DAC is a non-oversampling concept, providing bit correct performance and may be fed via SPDIF or USB.
 Stateline Amp 2 accepts sample rates till 96KHz.
 Finally, the Stateline Amp 2, despite its small size, is a hi-fi high-end amplifier.

 Stateline Amp 2 Signature

-Based directly on the Stateline Amp 2, this version has been further refined as a signature version.
+Based on the Stateline Amp 2, the Signature version has been further refined as a signature version.

 The performance and circuit data remain identical, the design is supplemented with extra OsCon capacitors and E-Pads and important components are additionally treated with Maestro lacquer.
 The acoustic result is even finer, freer, more natural and more vivid.